 Are schools required to use the model curriculum?

-The model curriculum is a guide.
+No. The model curriculum is a guide.
 Schools and districts may use it when developing an ethnic studies curriculum that best addresses local student needs.
 Many schools and districts already offer ethnic studies electives or programs and many of those courses meet the University of California’s A-G requirements.